Key Takeaway

 The following side effects have been reported less frequently and may warrant closer monitoring or dose adjustment.

-Joint Stiffness or Swelling
+Try the BMI Calculator →Joint Stiffness or Swelling

 Because growth hormone promotes fluid retention and connective tissue remodeling, some patients experience mild joint stiffness or a sensation of puffiness, particularly in the hands and wrists.
-This is more commonly associated with elevated GH levels and often resolves with dose adjustment.
+This is more commonly associated with improved GH levels and often resolves with dose adjustment.

 Hyperactivity or Difficulty Sitting Still